3.1. Understand the purpose and role of JNDI in relation to EJB components

 global

-java:global[/application name]/module name/enterprise bean name[/interface name]
+java:global[/application name]/module name/enterprise bean name[/interface name]module

-java:module/enterprise bean name/[interface name]
+java:module/enterprise bean name/[interface name]app

 java:app[/module name]/enterprise bean name[/interface name]